mike-feldmeier/env-wrapper/README.md

 Version | Changes
 --- | ---
+2.2.1 | Update docs for comments (smh)
+2.2.0 | Added basic support for comments
 2.1.1 | Expanded debug information
 2.1.0 | Added debug option for load function
 2.0.0 | Updated to be more ES6 friendly; load is now async